DanielPopOut/graph-dependencies/README.md

 - Cards position on graph will be improved
 - Card will be grouped by label

+v2.7:

+- Improve action button colors and UX
+- Auto refresh card actions and list actions if DOM is changed
+- Remove start and done column
+- Let the use choose specific color for each column

 v2.6:

 - Fix start and done column inversion